CloudLabsAI-Azure/Cloud-Native-Application/labguide/gl-Deploy theApplication-to-Azure-Kubernetes-Service.md

 ### Task 2: Setup Key Vault & Secrets

-In this task, you will be generating a secret in the Key vault and creating the connection between AKS and the Key vault.
+In this task, you will be generating a secret in the Key Vault and creating the connection between AKS and the Key vault.

 1. Navigate to the Azure portal, search for **Key Vault (1)** in the search bar, and select **Key Vaults (2)** from the list.